 Lean principles and practices approach the problem differently.
-Rather than pick a single requirements-and-design choice early on—assuming that it’s feasible and will provide fitness for purpose—a range of requirements and design options (Principle #3 – Assume variability and preserve options) are considered while building the solution incrementally in a series of short timeboxes.
-Each results in an increment of a working system that can be evaluated.
-Subsequent timeboxes build on the previous increments, and the solution evolves until it’s released.
+Rather than pick a single requirements-and-design choice early on—assuming that it’s feasible and will provide fitness for purpose—a range of requirements and design options (Principle #3 – Assume variability and preserve options) are considered while building the solution incrementally fast, integrated cycles.
+Each results in an increment of a working system that can be integrated and evaluated.
+Subsequent cycles build on the previous increments, and the solution evolves until it’s released.
 The knowledge gained from integration points is not solely to establish technical viability.
-Many integration points can also serve as minimum viable solutions or prototypes for testing the market, validating usability, and gaining objective customer feedback.
-Where necessary, these fast feedback points allow teams to pivot to an alternate course of action, one that should better serve the needs of the intended customers.
+Many integration points reduce risk by providing minimum viable solutions or prototypes for testing the market, validating usability, and gaining objective customer feedback.
+Where necessary, these fast feedback points allow teams to pivot to an alternate course of action that should better serve the needs of the intended customers.

 Integration Points Occur by Intent

 The development process and the solution architecture are designed, in part, to focus on cadence-based integration points.
 Each point creates a ‘pull event’ that pulls the various solution elements into an integrated whole, even though it addresses only a portion of the system intent.
-Integration points pull the stakeholders together as well, creating a routine synchronization that helps assure that the evolving solution addresses the real and current business needs, as opposed to the assumptions established at the beginning.
+Integration points pull the stakeholders together, creating a routine synchronization that helps assure that the evolving solution addresses the real and current business needs instead of the assumptions established at the beginning.
 Each integration point delivers its value by converting uncertainty into knowledge: